bpftools/linux-observability-with-bpf/README.md

 Then we need grab a copy of the source code of the current kernel.

-In our case the kernel runing can be verified with `uname`.
+In our case the kernel running can be verified with `uname`.

 ```bash
 $ uname -r